KMiOpenBlockchain/isws2022-demonstrator/README.md

-# Documentation for RDF Dataset verification using Linkchain, Ethereum and Solid
+# RDF Dataset verification using Linkchain, Ethereum and Solid

  Contents
  --------